piwheels/hostedpi/docs/index.rst

 This module provides a Pythonic interface to the API, as well as some command line utilities.

+The authors of this library are not affiliated with Mythic Beasts, but we use their Pi cloud to power the piwheels project.

 Documentation of the API itself can be found at https://www.mythic-beasts.com/support/api/raspberry-pi